 Crowdfunding has become a way for investors to pool their money together to invest in larger assets, like the apartments Grant Cardone talks about.
 With most crowdfunding deals, a sponsor puts the deal together and finds multiple investors to help fund the deal.
 The investors simply contribute money, and the sponsor manages the investment.

 Crowdfunding has become the easiest way for investors to participate in high quality real estate deals.
 Each deal is different, but most have a minimum investment between $25,000 – $100,000.
 These are mostly reserved for accredited investors as well.

 An accredited investor is anyone with an annual income of at least $200,000, or a household income of $300,000 if the investor is married.
 Another way to be accredited is to have a net worth of at least $1 million, excluding their personal residence.

 Cardone uses crowdfunding to raise capital and allow other investors to partner on his deals.
 A lot of his investors choose real estate to get a more consistent return than the stock market provides.
 Many others use it as a way to diversify their retirement portfolio.
 “You don’t have to have a million dollars to invest in these kinds of deals.”
 Cardone explains.
 “These deals aren’t reserved for the ultra wealthy anymore.
-Hedge funds and REITs are no longer the only ones that get to participate.”
+Hedge funds and REITs aren’t the only ones that get to participate anymore.”

 The bottom line